History of The Cockayne Farmstead

 Samuel purchased a tract of land north of Moundsville that totaled one mile square from a Revolutionary War soldier.
 In 1798, he built a farmhouse along Wheeling Pike from virgin walnut logs and engaged in farming.
 He also operated an “ordinary,” or hotel out of the farmhouse called the “Andrew Jackson Inn.”
 Samuel would eventually acquire 539 acres of farmland, comprising all of present-day southern Glen Dale.
 The farm bordered the Ohio River on the west, crossed the valley to Little Grave Creek and crested the hillside on the east.

 The Cockayne Family continued to grow and disperse with Samuel’s sons, Samuel and Hiram, moving to Iowa and his son William settling in Wheeling, WV.
-Upon their father’s death, Bennett and Vincent would divide the 539-acre Cockayne Farm.
+Upon their father’s death, two of Samuel’s other sons, Bennett and Vincent, would divide the 539-acre Cockayne Farm.
 Vincent took the original homestead, known as Valley Farm, and the southern land.
 Bennett (1805-1875) had already built the present Cockayne Farmhouse and thus acquired 303 acres of the northern land.

 Bennett served as postmaster in Moundsville and kept a general store in Elizabethtown.
 His first son, Alexander, graduated from law school in Virginia and operated a law office in Moundsville.
 He also reportedly taught the first school in Glen Dale from the Bennett Cockayne farmhouse.